streetdrone-home/SD-VehicleInterface/README.md

 ## The StreetDrone Vehicle Interface
-This package is responsible for the communication between the [StreetDrone](https://streetdrone.com/) Twizy vehicle and [Autoware](https://github.com/autowarefoundation/autoware).
-The sd package needs to be built from inside Autoware thus the latest version of Autoware needs to be cloned in your local machine.
-For more details please see below.
+This package is responsible for the communication between the [StreetDrone](https://streetdrone.com/) vehicles and a ROS based self-driving software stacks.

-The interface is wrapped in a shared library `.so` binary format and intends to bridge the gap between Autoware and the OpenCAN vehicle interface of the StreetDrone Xenos Control Unit (XCU) integrated into the SD Twizy R&D vehicle.
+The interface bridges the gap between ROS based stack and the OpenCAN vehicle interface of the StreetDrone Xenos Control Unit (XCU) integrated into the SD Twizy R&D and SD ENV200 vehicles.

 ### Disclaimer:
-We strongly suggest that you adhere to the following guidelines in conjuction with the documentation you received alongside your SD Twizy
+We strongly suggest that you adhere to the following guideline in conjuction with the documentation you received alongside your vehicle
 * A trained safety driver must always be present in the vehicle in order to provide critical redundancy
-* The current release of the vehicle interface is **not** suitable for use on public roads.
-It should only be operated in a controlled 'concrete lake' environment

-For support queries regarding your SD Twizy: [support@streetdrone.zendesk.com](support@streetdrone.zendesk.com)

-#### In this release (beta):
+#### In this release:
-* Message passing and parsing from Autoware to the vehicle's CAN utilising the SocketCAN open source library and networking stack
-* Continuous software to Drive-by-Wire (DBW) system handshake verification
-* Manual to autonomous hand-over in conjunction with safety driver physical interaction with the vehicle HMI
-* Vehicle status monitoring
-* Conversion of the `twist_cmd` linear velocity and angular acceleration target into low level throttle/brake/steer commands
+* A tunable PID and FeedFroward Linear Velocity Control loop has been implemened with a mature calibration at speeds of up to 20mph.
+* Support has been extended to the ENV200, the latest vehicle in the StreetDrone fleet
+* An intuitive yaw to steering map has been included
-* Tuned PID Controller for the vehicle's speed
+* Support for Localization, CAN and IMU speed source selection

-sd_twizy_interface: The vehicle interface node for the StreetDrone (SD) Twizy.
-This node translates the output messages from Autoware (geometry_msgs::TwistStamped) to SocketCAN messages (can_msgs::Frame) and vice versa.
-The node integrates a twist to ackermann function for controlling the steering of the vehicle and a PID controller with vehicle speed feedback corresponding to the output twist messages from Autoware.
+* Support for OXTS and PEAK GPS-IMU
+* Simulation mode
+* Minor bug fixes

+#### Architecture
+*sd_vehicle_interface:* This node is responsible for the main functionality of the package.
+Here the autonomous to manual mode handshake verification with the vehicle is implemented.
+	The output of the `/sd_diagnostics` topic is used to implement a fault response if an issue is detected in the software.

+*sd_control:* A tunable PID and feedforward control function for the StreetDrone Twizy and ENV200.
+A function for mapping angular velocity request from the software to the vehicle's steering angle is also implemented.

+*sd_gps_imu:* The CAN parsing functions for an OXTS GPS and PEAK CAN GPS-IMU.

+*sd_lib:* The implentation of the StreetDrone CAN protocol.

+*sd_typdefs:* Variables and constants definitions.
+#### ode Architecture
 socketcan_bridge: This node comes from the default ROS package [socketcan_bridge](http://wiki.ros.org/socketcan_bridge).
 The package provides functionality to expose CAN frames from SocketCAN to a ROS Topic.
 Internally it uses the socketcan_interface from the ros_canopen package, as such, it is capable of dealing with both normal and extended CAN frames.

+sd_twizy_interface: The vehicle interface node for the StreetDrone (SD) Twizy and ENV200.
+This node translates the output messages from a ROS based software stack (geometry_msgs::TwistStamped) to SocketCAN messages (can_msgs::Frame) and vice versa.
+The node integrates a twist to ackermann function for controlling the steering of the vehicle and a PID controller with vehicle speed feedback corresponding to the output twist message.

 #### Limitations:
-* Speed control with closed loop feedback, limited to 10 mps
-* Negative velocity requests are interpreted as a target of 0 mps instead of reverse
-* Angular speed requests without feedback loop, limited to 100 deg/s
+* limited to 20 Mph
-* Accuracy of the controller may vary dependant on the environmental conditions at the time of test

 ## Requirements